 Tips for Beating the Language Barrier in China

 - Speaking Louder Doesn’t Help: You’ll inevitably encounter uninformed tourists speaking loudly to locals, assuming that adding volume and speaking slower will help them to understand better.
-As you can imagine, this simply isn’t the case.
+As you can imagine, this doesn't work.
 Would you be able to understand Mandarin if it was given to you louder and slower?
 If someone doesn’t understand you, simply repeating the same words won’t help.
 Don't make yourself look like a rude tourist.

 - Getting It Right: Unfortunately, your reward for nailing a tone-perfect hello or expression in Mandarin will inevitably be a friendly stream of more Mandarin directed your way.
 Just by attempting to speak the language, strangers will sometimes give you way too much credit and begin speaking to you conversationally!